openthread/openthread/examples/platforms/nrf52840/README.md

 Config:NCP:SocketPath "system:/usr/bin/spi-hdlc-adapter --gpio-int /sys/class/gpio/gpio25 /dev/spidev0.0"
 ```

-[spi-hdlc-adapter][spi-hdlc-adapter]
-is a tool that can be used to perform communication between NCP and wpantund over SPI.
-In the above example it is assumed that `spi-hdlc-adapter` is installed in `/usr/bin`.
+In this example, [spi-hdlc-adapter][spi-hdlc-adapter] is a tool that you can use to communicate between NCP and wpantund over SPI.
+For this example, `spi-hdlc-adapter` is installed in `/usr/bin`.

 The default SPI Slave pin configuration for nRF52840 is defined in `examples/platforms/nrf52840/platform-config.h`.